FODMAP Diet: How to Start, Foods List & Meal Plan

 The foods that can be included in this diet are:

-• Chia seeds, flaxseed, sesame seeds, pumpkin seeds, and sunflower seeds;
+• Seeds, like chia seeds, flaxseed, sesame seeds, pumpkin seeds or sunflower seeds;

-In addition, your dietitian may consider the use of probiotics as a complement to regulate the bowels, as it's proven that people who suffer from irritable bowel syndrome sometimes have an imbalance in gut bacteria.
+Your dietitian may also consider the use of probiotics as a complement to regulate the bowels, as it's proven that people who suffer from irritable bowel syndrome sometimes have an imbalance in gut bacteria.
 Some studies show that probiotics can help to directly relieve symptoms.

 FODMAP diet meal plan